The multimedia content on this page cannot be printed.

 Country surveillance is an ongoing process that culminates in regular (usually annual) comprehensive consultations with individual member countries, with discussions in between as needed.
 The consultations are known as "Article IV consultations" because they are required by Article IV of the IMF's Articles of Agreement.
 During an Article IV consultation, an IMF team of economists visits a country to assess economic and financial developments and discuss the country's economic and financial policies with government and central bank officials.
 IMF staff missions also often meet with parliamentarians and representatives of business, labor unions, and civil society.

 The team reports its findings to IMF management and then presents them for discussion to the Executive Board, which represents all of the IMF's member countries.
 A summary of the Board's views is subsequently transmitted to the country's government.
 In this way, the views of the global community and the lessons of international experience are brought to bear on national policies.
-Summaries of most discussions are released in Public Information Notices and are posted on the IMF's web site, as are most of the country reports prepared by the staff.
+Summaries of most discussions are released in Press Releases and are posted on the IMF's web site, as are most of the country reports prepared by the staff.

 Regional surveillance involves examination by the IMF of policies pursued under currency unions—including the euro area, the West African Economic and Monetary Union, the Central African Economic and Monetary Community, and the Eastern Caribbean Currency Union.
 Regional economic outlook reports are also prepared to discuss economic developments and key policy issues in Asia Pacific, Europe, Middle East and Central Asia, Sub-Saharan Africa, and the Western Hemisphere.